microsoft/azure-orbital-space-sdk/docs/architecture/virtual-test-harness/virtual-test-harness.md

     end
 ```

+## Extensibility and Customizations

+The Azure Orbital Space SDK's plugin system offers extensive opportunities for customizing and extending the functionalities of the Virtual Test Harness to cater to specific testing requirements.

+For detailed information on plugins, see **[Plugins](../runtime-framework/plugins.md)**.

 ## Components

 The Azure Orbital Space SDK Virtual Test Harness (VTH) comprises several key components designed to offer a comprehensive and realistic testing environment for space-based applications.
 These components are crucial for ensuring that applications are robust, reliable, and ready for deployment in the challenging environment of space.